metabolomicsworkbench/MetENP/README.md

 install.packages("devtools")<br/>
 library("devtools")

-MetENP package depends on following Bioconductor packages to function properly: KEGGREST, KEGGgraph, pathview and KEGG.db.
+MetENP package depends on following Bioconductor packages to function properly: KEGGREST, KEGGgraph, and pathview.
  You may need to install these via: